ComputationalRadiationPhysics/picongpu/CONTRIBUTING.md

 button.
 Now compare the changes between **your feature branch** and **our dev**.

 Everything looks good?
 Submit it as a **pull request** (link in the header).
-Please take the time to write an **extensive description** of it.
+Please take the time to write an **extensive description**.

-- What did you implement, why?
+- What did you implement and why?
-- Is there an open issue that you try to adress (please link it)?
+- Is there an open issue that you try to address (please link it)?
 - Do not be afraid to add images!

 The description of the pull request is essential and will be referred to in the